axioned/handbook/docs/decision-records/wp-cli.md

 # Overview

 WP-CLI is a command line interface which allows the users to manage their WordPress websites from the command prompt.
-To upgrades and install plugins/themes, to generate backups, new posts can be published and most of the regular admin actions can be performed with a set of commands.
+To upgrade and install plugins/themes, to generate backups, new posts can be published and most of the regular admin actions can be performed with a set of commands.

 The beauty of the WP-CLI is that it gives us direct control over site.
 Anything that we do in WordPress admin dashboard can be done using WP-CLI instead.